 Description: As far as we know, the Earth is the only place in the universe that can sustain life as we know it—and our diversity of life is truly incredible.
 For this week, campers will explore the ingredients that make life possible while discovering the many types of animals and ecosystems supported by those ingredients.
 Get ready to get dirty, windblown, and even a little wet!

 Description: In just one week, we will travel around the world and visit many different places animals call home.
 From an African bush camp to the sands of the desert, we will meet live animals and investigate how they survive in their respective habitat!
 This camp is designed specifically for English Language Learners and priority is given to Spanish-speaking children first.
 (Description in Spanish is coming soon.)
 Viaja por el mundo con nosotros y explora los lugares que los animales llaman su casa.
 Desde la sabana Africana, a la selva tropical de América del Sur, al desierto Australiano, exploraremos los hábitats del mundo y cómo los animales sobreviven en ellos.
-Este campamento está diseñado para estudiantes de Inglés y se dará prioridad a los niños que hablan Español. *Priority will be given to Spanish speaking students and Registration will open at a later date.
+Este campamento está diseñado para estudiantes de Inglés y se dará prioridad a los niños que hablan Español. *Priority will be given to Spanish speaking students and Registration for all other students will open on June 30th

 Campers are to bring their own lunch; occasional themed snacks may be provided, but will not be offered every day.
 The cost is $125 per child per week for FOTZ members and $150 per child per week for non-members.
 Registration for summer camp opens Monday, March 24th.
 Click here for pre-registration form